erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 OS is not supported changes related to calling C-functions also have to be made.

-As a reference, it took us about 1-2 weeks to implement support for Windows.
+As a reference, it took us about 2-3 weeks to implement support for Windows.

-### Would it be possible to add support in perf to crawl the Erlang stack?
+### Would it be possible to add support in perf to better crawl the Erlang stack?

 Yes, though not easily.

+Using `perf --call-graph lbr` works for Erlang, but it does not give a perfect record as the buffer has a limited size.

-One approach would be to instruct perf to know what Erlang is and how to crawl its stack.
+One approach to improve this would be to instruct perf to know what Erlang is and how to crawl its stack.
 This would entail modifying the Linux kernel and/or libunwind.
-A second, probably better approach, would be to make Erlang processes run on the native C-stack instead of on a parallel Erlang stack.
-This would radically change the way that BeamAsm handles calls and returns but would allow perf to crawl the Erlang stack.
+A second, probably better approach, would be to make Erlang processes emit a frame-pointer on its stack so that `perf --call-graph fp` would work.
+However, this means that each call frame will need 2 words of memory, and for Erlang processes this can be quite detrimental to performance because of the heavy use of recursion.